jblueberry/jblueberry.github.io/content/posts/pmmc.md

 In addition, in PMMC, phase 2 responses only carry information about the ballot number, because each commander, as a subprocess, has its own independent endpoint.
 Once it receives a response, it knows that the response is definitely related to the slot bound to its own lifecycle.
 However, in a single-threaded environment, we cannot determine which slot number a phase 2 response is targeting when there is only one ballot in the response.
 Therefore, it is necessary to add additional information in the phase 2 response to solve this problem.

-## Decision sending and garbage collection
+## Decision Sending and Garbage Collection

 Finally, let's briefly talk about the timing of sending decisions.
 The timing of decision sending can be implemented in various ways.
 First of all, due to the safety of the Paxos protocol, once a slot is set to the chosen state, it will not be discarded (think about the accepted values in the phase 1 reply).
 Therefore, it is only necessary to design a mechanism for the active leader to synchronize the decision with others at an appropriate time point that others do not know.